lsheasel/giveaway_plugin/README.md

 ## What is it?

 This plugin is designed for hosting live giveaways.
 Everyone currently playing on the server can participate.
 More features are comming soon cus I'm to lazy to code more stuff 😜
+If you want to add more stuff to it, feel free to add some :)

 ## Features